Do you want to learn to rank #1 for high-traffic keywords in any niche?

 It's an in-depth 4,400-word guide to safely piloting a remote control quadcopter.

-The article ranks in position #1 for its target keyword “how to fly a quadcopter” as well as several other long-tail variations.
+The article ranks in position #1 for its target keyword “how to fly a quadcopter”, as well as over 1,300 other secondary keyword variations:

 Keyword Rankings and Search Volume